-Starting June 4th, I'll be leading a brand new, beginner-friendly writing workshop online through the Loft Literary Center!
+Starting July 9th, I'll be leading a brand new, beginner-friendly writing workshop online through the Poetry Barn!
 Focused on generative prompts, this course will examine how writers have used art as inspiration, and how we can use similar techniques to tell our own stories in poetry and prose, from happy memories to difficult topics.
 Find out more about this affordable online workshop here.

 Announcing Two New Fellowships

 I'll be joining several amazing poets on stage at the Tennessee Williams / New Orleans Literary Festival on Saturday, 3/24 at 1:00 PM!
 Read more about this fantastic event here.